DeviprasadShetty9833/BlackHole_Simul/README.md

 # Overview

-A BlackHole Simulation using ASCII characters based on prximity of points from screen
+A BlackHole Simulation using ASCII characters based on color & prximity of points from screen

 - `#` for nearest points
--
+- `0`, `1` for farthest points
 - `=`, `+` for between them

 # 🪐 Output